 ample service areas featuring fuel stations, restaurants, and hotels.

-traffic and weather monitoring and electronic signs providing dynamic
+traffic and weather monitoring and dynamic signs for displaying

 speed limits and/or advance warning of congestion, accidents,